Bestzivvv/event-camera-colour-reconstruction/README.md

 ---

+## Response Estimator

+The current baseline method uses the maximum ON-event response across repeated RGB cycles.

+While simple and interpretable, this `ON_PEAK` estimator can be sensitive to unusually strong repetitions.

+Median-based and ON–OFF-based alternatives were therefore also explored during robustness analysis.

+---

 # Future Work

 ## 1. Hardware Synchronisation

-A direct synchronisation signal between the illumination controller and the event-camera recording system could provide precise illumination timestamps.
+A direct synchronisation signal between the illumination controller and the event-camera recording system could provide precise physical illumination timestamps.

-This would significantly reduce uncertainty during temporal alignment.
+This would reduce uncertainty between the actual LED onset and the onset inferred from event activity.

 ---